 The Ask AI volunteers are looking to add a select group of Editorial Contributors to write (or record) their thoughts on the break-throughs, trends, and big questions in Canadian artificial intelligence for a general audience of everyday citizens, students, researchers, nonprofits, lawmakers, investors, and startups.
 If you know someone who might be interested, please tag them in the comments of our LinkedIn post.

 Podcast: new series this Fall

-The 4th series of our popular podcast is coming this Fall to Apple podcasts, Spotify, or wherever you get your favourite shows.
+The 4th series of our popular podcast is coming to this Fall to Apple Podcasts, Spotify, or wherever you get your favorite shows.